 Automated trading systems are allowed by most firms, with restrictions on copy trading (mirroring another funded account) and high-frequency trading (HFT) that exploits latency.

-Alpha Funded: EAs are allowed provided they use original logic and are not copy-trading systems.
+Alpha Trader Firm: EAs are allowed provided they use original logic and are not copy-trading systems.

 Hedging